therealdamt/Viper/README.md

 # Viper
-A scoreboard API for all versions of which support the default minecraft Tested Versions: 1.8 [Max = 40 characters]
+A scoreboard API for all versions of which support the default minecraft scoreboard Viper board, created by damt.

-Created by damt

 ### Features
 * Supports up to 40 characters per line.